-RDF - Rainy Day Fund created with in CIF to maintain reserves as insurance against unanticipated needs.
+RDF - Rainy Day Fund created within CIF to maintain reserves for unanticipated needs.

 Reserve Maintenance Fund (RMF) - Fund created by the Trust Agreement for the purpose of paying the cost of repairs, painting, renewals, replacements, improvements, and other costs and expenses necessary for safe or efficient operation of the NTTA's toll roads or to prevent loss of revenues, for engineering expenses relating to the functions of the Authority, for equipment, expenses of maintenance, and operating expenses not occurring at annual or shorter periods.